Nuno Mendes (footballer, born 2002): 2023–present: Champions League titles and further domestic honours

 Mendes had suffered from a hamstring injury since May 2023, and was successfully operated in October by surgeon Lasse Lempainen in Turku, Finland.
 He only made his return on 25 February 2024, playing 20 minutes of the 1–1 league home draw against Rennes in place of Lucas Hernandez.
 He eventually helped his team to reach the Champions League semi-finals, where they were knocked out by Borussia Dortmund 2–0 on aggregate; they also won the domestic treble with record-extending successes in Ligue 1, the Coupe de France and the Trophée des Champions, with the player only not taking part in the latter due to his injury.

 On 9 February 2025, Mendes agreed to an extension until 2029.
 Ten days later, in the second leg of the Champions League knockout phase play-offs, he scored PSG's fifth goal in the 7–0 win over fellow French Brest, helping his side to a 10–0 aggregate victory; he also found the net in both legs of the quarter-finals against Aston Villa (3–1 home victory, 3–2 away loss), achieving the continental treble by winning the Ligue 1, the Coupe de France and a first-ever Champions League after a 5–0 defeat of Inter Milan in the final, being named in the latter competition's Team of the Season; his performances led to him emerging as a contender for the 2025 Ballon d'Or, finally ranking 10th.

 On 5 October 2025, Mendes scored the first free kick of his career, opening a 1–1 away draw against Lille.
+After helping his team to the 12th league title in 14 years, he won his second Champions League at the end of the campaign; in the final against Arsenal, however, he had his attempt in the penalty shootout saved by David Raya.